 The skiing on the Trolls Trail can range from perfect groomed snow to icy/rutted tracks.
 In Norway they groom the tracks after snowfall, and if there has not been any fresh snowfall for a few weeks, then it may be several weeks since the tracks were groomed.
 Having said that there are sections where the local hotels will groom each day regardless of the snowfall and we can have many miles of wonderful skiing!

 For this tour you can use either a fish scale ski or waxed skis, but we do request that you have metal or half-metal edges for extra control on descents.

 Hire in Norway will normally be on 'waxable' skis, with metal or half-metal edges.
 If you are unfamiliar with the 'art' of waxing then your guide will give you instructions each day.
 The stable Norwegian snow conditions mean waxing is easy to pick up and you'll soon feel the benefits of a faster glide on a well waxed ski!

 The skis at Hoveringen are metal edged with NNN BC bindings and Back Country boots.
 Or you can hire half-metal edged with NNN track boots and bindings.
 We advise that if hiring, you hire skis AND boots, rather than hoping your boots will fit the bindings.
-Ski rental is not included and is 900 NOK per person for skis, poles and boots for winter 2023.
+Ski rental is not included and is 850 NOK per person for skis, poles and boots for winter 2023.
 This will include the return of your skis from Lillehammer to Høvringen.
 If you would like to hire just skis and poles, it will be 700 NOK.
 If you wish to hire skis with integrated skins it will be 950 NOK for the week, and 800 NOK for just skis and poles.
 Payment can be made by credit card or in cash.

 When packing for a trip in the mountains it is important to have appropriate equipment and clothing.
 This kit list features items we believe are necessary for the weather you will encounter and accommodation you will be staying in.